 In the circumstances under consideration, the insurer will wish to establish where the fire occurred.
-It may be, for example, that the fire was of electrical origin and occurred some distance from the waste bins and indeed within the building.
+It may be, for example, that the fire was of electrical origin and occurred some distance from the waste bins and within the building.
 Alternatively, the fire may have originated and spread from a fire that started where the waste material had been stored.

 If the fire was of electrical origin (following the example above) then the insurer would most likely provide cover for the loss.
 However, if the fire started by the stored waste then the insurer would be entitled to rely upon the waste condition to decline any liability or payment in respect of the claim.
-The claim by the neighbour would be based on whether SJB Ltd are held responsible for the fire.
+The claim by the neighbour would be based on whether CJB Ltd are held responsible for the fire.

-The Insurance Act 2015, which came into force in August 2016, states that an insurer can only avoid liability in certain circumstances, being that a loss occurred whilst a warranty was breached, but before it could be corrected.
+The Insurance Act 2015 states that an insurer can only avoid liability in certain circumstances, being that a loss occurred whilst a warranty was breached, but before it could be corrected.
 Additionally, the circumstances of the loss must be directly related to the breach.
-(CII study text, M85 Claims Practice, 2016, P3/15).
+(CII study text, M85 Claims practice, 2022).